emberjs/website/source/blog/2017-06-27-ember-2-14-released.md

 [Rollup](https://rollupjs.org/) on internal Ember packages.

 The 2.14.0 release of Ember.js comes in as 7k smaller than 2.13.3 minified
 and gzipped.
-Additionally initial render time of real world apps continues to improve.
+Additionally, initial render time of real world apps continues to improve.
 This benchmark shows time-to-initial render of [emberaddons.com](http://emberaddons.com/) measured using [ember-macro-benchmark](https://github.com/krisselden/ember-macro-benchmark):